waimea-dlcollins/waimea-dlcollins/README.md

-# Hi there 👋
+# Hi there 👋👋.

-## My name is dylan collins and am apart of the 300dtd class.
+## My name is Dylan collins, i am apart of the 300dtd class.

-## I am currently studying 300dtd in nelson
+## I am currently studying 300dtd in nelson.